How to Accept Credit Card Payments Offline? - Business Expert

 How can you accept card payments in areas of low connectivity or if the internet goes offline?
 If you’ve ever run a food truck or coffee stall in a rural location, this is something you’ll be quite familiar with.

-Fortunately, all of today’s major card readers include this functionality, and I’ll explain the process in simple steps below.
+Fortunately, all of today’s best card machines include this functionality, and I’ll explain the process in simple steps below.

 How to Accept Credit Card Payments Offline